Yoeri-z/pocketbase_helpers/README.md

 ## Motivation

 PocketBase is a great backend for Flutter — lightweight, easy to use, and highly extendable.
-However, the base [`pocketbase`](https://pub.dev/packages/pocketbase) package does not provide utilities for strongly typed data, which is one of Dart’s main strengths over JavaScript.
+However, the base [`pocketbase`](https://pub.dev/packages/pocketbase) package does not provide a lot of utilities for strongly typed data, which is one of Dart’s main strengths over JavaScript.

 This package simplifies working with typed data and handles PocketBase's quirks (like empty strings instead of `null`) more gracefully.